paulwizviz/go-algo/README.md

 # Overview

-A project demonstrating implementation of data structure and algorithm.
+This is an educational project demonstrating implementation of data structure and algorithms.

-NOTE: The implementation in this module are mostly based on Go 1.18

 ## cmd